RedHatInsights/in-place-upgrades-frontend/.github/pull_request_template.md

-# Description

-Associated Jira ticket: # (issue)
+**JIRA-ISSUE-KEY**

-Please include a summary of the change, what this fixes/creates/improves.
+*Please include a summary of the change, what this fixes/creates/improves and any other neccessary information for reviewer.*

-# How to test the PR

-Please include steps to test your PR.

-# Dependent work link

-# Checklist:

 - [ ] PR has a short description
 - [ ] Tests for the changes have been added